vivekvardhan1920/news_classification/README.md

 news classification  basic model
 In this project me and my team just made a basic classification model

-->this model just shows the accuracy and classification of the testing data.
+->This model just shows the accuracy and classification of the testing data.

 ->Changes like:

-giving a text and asking it to classify can be done.
+Giving a text and asking it to classify can be done.

-->can use Bert model to classify.
+->Can use Bert model to classify.